Ever wonder why an autistic person who has no spoken language can’t just learn to sign the way deaf people do?

 Deaf individuals don’t just use American Sign Language to express basic needs; they communicate in complex ways to narrate their daily life experiences, describe their feelings, conduct business meetings and express anything else that hearing people normally do.

-It’s easy to simply attribute this to a low IQ that happens to co-occur with the autism.
+Some people might attribute this to a low IQ that happens to co-occur with the autism.

 Might the severe intellectual deficit also be what prevents learning ASL?

-The intention to talk, even a single word, begins in a region of the brain called Broca’s area.
+According to this, the intention to talk, even a single word, begins in a region of the brain called Broca’s area.

 If this area is normal, that intention gets converted to neuron signals that culminate in the physical output of that intention: full speech.